nofitnessforpurpose/TopSlotSpy/README.md

 ## Considerations
 The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.
 The PCB is currently beta and has been tested, it remains your responsiblity to asses suitability!
-The assembly of PCB and case has not been tested.
+The assembly of PCB and case has been tested, the PCB would benefit from a spacer between the PCB and case.
+The side cover works overly well, being more suited to a generic case infill than an easily removable cover in the current iteration.

 ## Please note:
 All information is For Indication only.